EOSIO/eosio.cdt/docs/06_how-to-guides/10_compile/01_compile-a-contract-via-cli.md

 ## Overview

-This how-to guide provides instructions how to compile a smart contract using the command line interface (CLI).
+This guide provides instructions how to compile a smart contract using the command line interface (CLI).

 ## Before you begin